kite-sdk/kite/cdk-data/src/site/markdown/guide.md

         .get()
     );

-An instance of `Dataset` acts as a factory for both reader and writer streams.
+An instance of `Dataset` acts as a factory for both reader and writer streams, as well as for accessors that permit random reads and writes (discussed in the next section).
 Each implementation is free to produce stream implementations that make sense for the underlying storage system.
 The `FileSystemDataset` implementation, for example, produces streams that read from, or write to, Avro data files or Parquet files